act-rules/act-rules.github.io/_rules/SC3-1-1-html-lang-valid.md

 name: Validity of HTML Lang attribute

 description: |
-  This rule checks the lang or xml:lang attribute conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).
+  This rule checks the lang or xml:lang attribute has a valid language subtag.

 success_criterion:
 - 3.1.1